-Da Nang (also spelled Danang) is a large, bustling city that offers spectacular mountain views, white sandy beaches, and plenty of activities to keep adults and kids entertained for hours!
-You’ll need at least 3 days in the town of Da Nang to explore all of the highlights, and even more to spend time relaxing at the beach or by your hotel pool.
+Da Nang (also spelled Danang) is a large, bustling city in Central Vietnam that offers spectacular mountain views, white sandy beaches, and plenty of activities to keep adults and kids entertained for hours!
+You’ll need at least 3 days in the city of Da Nang to explore all of the highlights, and even more to spend time relaxing at the beach or by your hotel pool.

 Read on to learn all about our favorite 14 things to do in Da Nang to help you plan your upcoming trip!